Temporally Precise Action Spotting in Soccer Videos Using Dense Detection Anchors: Results

 Results comparing methods across various tolerances $\delta$ are presented in Figure~\ref{fig:curves}.
 We include results from CALF~\cite{cioppa2020context} and NetVLAD++~\cite{giancola2021temporally}, whose implementations were made available by their authors.
 All results in the figure were generated using the ResNet+PCA features.
 While our method outperforms the previous approaches across all tolerances, the improvement is significantly larger at smaller ones.
 The figure also shows that the temporal displacements provide significant improvements at small matching tolerances, without affecting results at larger ones.
 This observation is confirmed in Table~\ref{tab:comparisons}, where our method without the temporal displacements $\hat{\mathbf{D}}$ has much lower tight average-mAP.

 Comparisons to prior work are presented in Table~\ref{tab:comparisons}.
 On the ResNet+PCA features, DU outperforms CALF~\cite{cioppa2020context} and NetVLAD++~\cite{giancola2021temporally}.
-Surprisingly, DU+SAM+mixup on the same set of features outperforms other methods that use fine-tuned features, excluding that of Zhou et al.~\cite{zhou2021feature}.
-When we apply our model on Zhou et al.'s pre-computed features, we see substantial improvements.
-In general, our model's improvements are larger on the tight average-mAP metric.
+Applying our model on Zhou et al.'s pre-computed features leads to a new state-of-the-art.
+Generally, our improvements are larger on the tight average-mAP metric.
+Our approach was further improved in later work~\cite{soares2022action}, leading to an improved state-of-the-art as well as the first-place in the Action Spotting SoccerNet Challenge 2022.